-VOTED BEST VETERINARY HOSPITAL IN CENTRAL OHIO (2019, 2020, 2021, 2022, and 2023)
+VOTED BEST VETERINARY HOSPITAL IN CENTRAL OHIO FOR SIX YEARS IN A ROW!

-VOTED BEST VETERINARY HOSPITAL IN CENTRAL OHIO (2019, 2020, 2021, 2022, and 2023)
+VOTED BEST VETERINARY HOSPITAL IN CENTRAL OHIO FOR SIX YEARS IN A ROW!

 Our Rescue and Adoption program takes in unwanted or undesirable animals off the streets and out of animal shelters and provides them with medical care, rehabilitation, and training to ensure they're able to find a loving forever home.